vincent-cm/twarts/README.md

 ## Key Features

-- Scrapping and downloading the high-resolutio images from https://www.npm.gov.tw/
+- Scrapping and downloading the high-resolution images from https://www.npm.gov.tw/

 ## How To Use